Rydberg Atomic Receivers for Multi-Band Communications and Sensing: System Model

-The multi-band RF signals, $\{E_{s,n}\}$, are initially mapped onto the Rabi frequency vector $\boldsymbol{\Omega}$, which subsequently influences the quantum state $\rho_{12}$ and is finally converted into the laser power, $\mathcal{P}(\boldsymbol{\Omega})$.
-This conversion enables the simultaneous detection of multiple RF bands from the laser power $\mathcal{P}(\boldsymbol{\Omega})$.
-However, the explicit mapping between the quantum state $\rho_{12}$ and the Rabi frequency vector $\boldsymbol{\Omega}$ necessitates solving the steady-state solution of the Lindblad master equation \eqref{eq:lindblad}.
-While the solutions for single-band RAREs in the special case of $N=1$ have been extensively studied~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}, the general case of multi-band RAREs with $N > 1$ has not yet been addressed in the literature. { Instead, existing studies on multi-band RARE~\cite{MBRARE_Holloway2021, RydMultiband_Du2022, Rydmultiband_Meyer2023, DBRARE_Ding2024, Rydmultiband_Allinson2024, photonics10030328, Frequencyhop_Wen2024} primarily use experimental approaches to acquire the laser power $\mathcal{P}(\boldsymbol{\Omega})$ without solving the equation \eqref{eq:lindblad}.} In other words, the explicit transfer function from $\{E_{s,n}\}_{n = 1}^N$ to $\mathcal{P}({\boldsymbol{{\Omega}}})$ remains unknown, and its derivation forms the theme of the next section.
+The multi-band RF signals, $\{E_{{\rm s},n}\}$, are initially mapped onto the Rabi frequency vector $\boldsymbol{\Omega}$, which in turn influences the quantum coherence term $\rho_{12}$ and is finally converted into the laser power, $\mathcal{P}(\boldsymbol{\Omega})$, and photocurrent, $I(\mb{\Omega})$.
+This cascade enables the simultaneous detection of multiple RF bands from the measured photocurrent.
+However, obtaining an explicit mapping between $\rho_{12}$ and $\boldsymbol{\Omega}$ requires solving the steady-state solution of the Lindblad master equation \eqref{eq:lindblad}.
+Although analytical solutions for single‑band RAREs ($N=1$) are well established~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}, no such closed‑form results are available for multi‑band systems with $N > 1$ in the literature.
+Instead, existing efforts on multi-band RARE~\cite{MBRARE_Holloway2021, RydMultiband_Du2022, Rydmultiband_Meyer2023, DBRARE_Ding2024, Rydmultiband_Allinson2024, photonics10030328, Frequencyhop_Wen2024} rely primarily on experimental or numerical approaches to obtain the quantum state $\rho_{12}$ without solving the Lindblad master equation \eqref{eq:lindblad} analytically.
+As a result, the explicit transfer function from $\{E_{s,n}\}_{n = 1}^N$ to $I({\boldsymbol{{\Omega}}})$ remains unknown.
+Deriving an analytical solution to \eqref{eq:lindblad} is therefore the theme of the following section.